 }

-Tree _list function .
+private Tree _list function.

-The _list function recursively descends the tree, printing the stored data in-order .
-Moving the cout statement to the top of the function prints the data pre-order , while moving it to the bottom prints the data post-order .
-The _list function assumes that operator<<
+The _list function recursively descends the tree, printing the stored data in-order.
+Moving the cout statement to the top of the function prints the data pre-order, while moving it to the bottom prints the data post-order.
+The _list function assumes that operator<< is overloaded for the template class replacing T.

 template <class T>

-void Tree<T> ::tree_view(int level)
+void Tree<T>::tree_view(int level)

 {